• Skip to primary navigation

 Store the leftover cornbread in an air-tight container for up to 3 days.
 The air-tight container retains the cornbread's moisture.
 To reheat, place on a sheet pan or a baking sheet and warm at 300 degrees Fahrenheit for 8 minutes or until warmed.

 In order to freeze cornbread, first allow the finished cornbread to cool to room temperature.
-Then, place the cornbread in a large freezer bag or wrap in plastic wrap and make sure it is tightly wrapped and air-tight.
+Then, place the cornbread in a large freezer bag or wrap in plastic wrap.
 Place the wrapped cornbread in the freezer and freeze for up to one month.
-To reheat, allow the cornbread to thaw in the refrigerator and then warm in the oven at 250 degrees F for 30 minutes or until warm.
+To reheat, allow the cornbread to thaw in the refrigerator then warm in the oven at 250°F for 30 minutes or until warm.

 Top Tips